AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/write-for-appflowy/drafts/draft-use-case-software-engineer.md

 ## Project Completion
 Once all the development tasks are completed and all the bugs are fixed, it's time to wrap up the project.
 To manage the project completion, I create a new list for the project and add notes and tags as needed.
 For example, I might create a note for the final deliverables, a note for any outstanding issues, and a note for the project status.
 By tagging each note with the project name, I can easily find all the notes related to that project.

-## Collaboration
-Appflowy makes collaboration with team members easy.
-I can share lists as a markdown file with team members, add comments, and coordinate project plans and progress.

 ## Other Exciting features for Software Engineers
 ## Open AI Integration